amejiarosario/amejiarosario.github.io/source/_drafts/How-to-be-more-awesome-programmer-learning-data-structures-and-algorithms-free-online-course-tutorial.md

 ---
 layout: draft
 title: >-
-  How to be more awesome programmer learning data structures and algorithms
+  How you can change the world by learning Data Structures and Algorithms
 comments: true
 toc: true
 pageviews__total: 0